I originally wrote a positive review of LivingWriter, but I am no longer able to recommend it to authors.

 If you have used other programs such as Scrivener or yWriter, you will find all the familiar functions, tools, and more.

 But with LivingWriter, there is no learning curve.
 You don’t need to watch long training videos or read how-to guides.

 It is an extremely intuitive program with all the tools an author could need for long-form writing projects.

 If you like to write on the run, there is also a mobile app for Android and iOS.

 While it is an excellent program, there are a couple of features that I think could make it better.

-The other is that there is no view option in the main menu.
+The other is that there is no zoom control in the view option in the main menu.

 What I like about it.